The Economics

 Tokens as the electricity of the future

-If that is the destination, then the frontier labs are not, in the end, software companies.
-They are utilities in the making — and the contest between them is a contest to become the utility company of intelligence, the master vendor of the electricity of the future.
+If that is the destination, then the frontier labs are not, in the end, software companies at all but utilities in the making, and the contest between them is a contest to become the utility company of intelligence, the master vendor of the electricity of the future.

 The datacenter is a dark factory

-Industry capital-expenditure estimates for 2026 land around $700 billion12 estimated.
-Divide it by the world’s population and it is roughly $86 for every person alive — spent, in a single year, building dark factories whose only product is machine thought, whether or not that person ever uses one.
+Industry capital-expenditure estimates for 2026 land around $700 billion, with 2027 forecasts pointing toward $900 billion12 estimated.
+Divide the 2026 figure by the world’s population and it is roughly $86 for every person alive, spent in a single year building dark factories whose only product is machine thought, whether or not that person ever uses one.
 Said that way, the scale of the bet on this one idea becomes hard to look away from.
+(A companion booklet, Scenario Planning for Generative AI, runs a full decoder on exactly this capex gauge; if you want the build-out unpacked instrument by instrument, start there.)

 Why nobody can stop spending

 This reframes the enormous, relentless capital spending the other ledgers keep brushing against.
-If the prize is to be the utility — not a utility — then second place is worth a small fraction of first.
+If the prize is to be the utility, not a utility, then second place is worth a small fraction of first.
 A land grab for the foundational layer cannot be conducted at half speed: pause, and a rival lays claim to the ground.
 That is why capex does not respond to losses the way an ordinary company’s would; why the vintage treadmill of Ledger 3 keeps accelerating; why “we could be profitable if we stopped” is technically true and strategically irrelevant.
-The labs are not behaving like businesses optimising a quarter.
-They are behaving like contenders in a once-only race to own an entire layer of the future economy.
+The labs are behaving not like businesses optimising a quarter but like contenders in a once-only race to own an entire layer of the future economy.

 Chasing verticals to fund the race

 The clearest example so far is augmented coding.
-Anthropic’s Claude Code went from public launch to a $1 billion revenue run rate in six months, and past $2.5 billion within a year; OpenAI’s rival, Codex, climbed to several million weekly users in the same window.13 Coding is doing double duty for the labs: it is proof that the technology produces real economic value, and it is an engine — a vertical lucrative enough to help finance the dark factories.
-Expect the pattern to repeat wherever a vertical’s economics are good enough — customer support, legal work, search, scientific research.
+Anthropic’s Claude Code went from public launch to a $1 billion revenue run rate in six months, and past $2.5 billion within a year; OpenAI’s rival, Codex, climbed to five million weekly users by the end of May 2026.13 Coding is doing double duty for the labs: it is proof that the technology produces real economic value, and it is an engine: a vertical lucrative enough to help finance the dark factories.
+Expect the pattern to repeat wherever a vertical’s economics are good enough: customer support, legal work, search, scientific research.
 When the labs see “ridiculous revenues” forming in a vertical, they will move, because the race needs the fuel.

 Utility and product at once

 This resolves a contradiction that otherwise makes the labs look incoherent.
-Are they horizontal infrastructure — utilities selling raw intelligence to everyone — or vertical product companies, building coding tools and browsers and apps?
+Are they horizontal infrastructure (utilities selling raw intelligence to everyone) or vertical product companies, building coding tools and browsers and apps?
 The honest answer is that the hypercompetition forces them to be both, at the same time, by necessity.
 The utility is the destination.
 The verticals are the fuel that pays for the trip.
 A lab that sold only raw tokens could not afford the race; a lab that sold only coding tools would be a feature, not a foundation.
-So they sprint in two directions at once — and that is why “what is an AI lab, exactly?” is a question that refuses to sit still.
+So they sprint in two directions at once, and that is why “what is an AI lab, exactly?” is a question that refuses to sit still.
+(Who gets access to the finished utility, and on whose political terms, is the seller-side story this booklet leaves to its companion, The Mercantilism of Generative AI.)

 The Money Goes in a Circle